Battle of the Denmark Strait: Prince of Wales alone

-Despite efforts by crew members and civilian technicians to repair the shell ring, it took until 08:25 for all four guns to be back in service, although two of the guns were serviceable by 07:20.
+Two of the guns were serviceable by 07:20 but despite the efforts by crew members and civilian technicians to repair the shell ring, it was not until 08:25 that all four guns were back in service.
 This temporarily left only five (Note: "As Prince of Wales turned away at 06:13, "Y" turret jammed, temporarily leaving only two out of ten 14-inch guns operational":Garzke and Dulin, 1980. p.
 190. This is not supported by Bennett, Roskill and ADM 234–509.)
 14 in guns operational, but nine of the ten were operational in five hours.
 The final salvos fired were ragged and are believed to have fallen short.
 The ship retired from the battle around 06:10.
 Thirteen of her crew had been killed, nine were wounded.
 The timing of Prince of Wales withdrawal was fortunate for her, as she had come into torpedo range of Prinz Eugen and turned away as the German cruiser was about to fire.